alex-gamero/100-days-of-code/log.md

 **Thoughts**: It was a good day, good classes, a god demo of my labs and a good improvement of my assignments at home.

+### Day 97: October 04, Saturday

+**Today's Progress**: Today I studied the week's courses to be ready for the exams and reviewed Java code.

+**Thoughts**: It was a good day, calm and pleasant.
+Being able to review code calmly and without due dates for some huge project is great.